 - (c) Order.
 The judge must enter an order finding whether or not the cases are related, and, if they are, whether the higher numbered case or cases should be reassigned to that judge.
-Where the judge finds that reassignment should occur, the Clerk of Court must reassign the higher numbered case or cases to the judge deciding the motion and to whom the lowest numbered case is assigned.
-A copy of any finding on relatedness and whether or not reassignment should take place must be sent to each of the judges before whom any of the higher numbered cases are pending. - (d) Scope of Reassignment Order.
+Where the judge finds that reassignment should occur, the Clerk of Court must reassign the higher numbered case or cases to the judge deciding the motion and to whom the lowest numbered case is assigned. - (d) Scope of Reassignment Order.
 An order under this rule reassigning cases as related does not constitute a joinder order under Fed.
 R. Crim.
 P. 13.